CHOOSING A CHURCH

 of the Spirit” that manifest themselves within their

-Please do not rule out the possibility of those things above actually happening.
+Please do not rule out the possibility of those events detailed above actually happening.
 I know I did, and I was wrong!
 I admit it.
 The following article, in this section of the website, describes the use of these ‘gifts’ and their outcomes.

 moving on though, I really want to make it clear again that I do not intend to downplay the relevance of traditional/ mainline or evangelical Protestant and Catholic churches, which have no involvement with the Charismatic movement, in these current times.
 Without